How to register a domain name

 Should I have more than one domain name?

 After purchasing your domain, consider other related domains that could be used for cybersquatting or trick your potential visitors.
 For example, if the .net and .org versions of your .com domain name are available (e.g., computerhope.net), consider buying them too.
 If you can think of how users may misspell your domain (e.g., computerhoe.com) and the domain is available, it could be a smart buy.

 Extra domains you purchase can be redirected to your primary domain and help prevent others from getting them and using them to trick your visitors or customers.

 What is a domain name alias or domain alias?

-A domain alias is a cheaper solution that will point a domain name to an alternative website.
-For example, a user would type https://www.computerhope.com but be forwarded to https://www.webhost.com/user/~computerhope, a blog, or a social networking site.
-Although this is a cheaper solution users should consider if this is the best solution for their site.
+A domain alias is a cheaper solution pointing a domain name to an alternative website.
+For example, a user would type https://www.computerhope.com and be forwarded to https://www.webhost.com/user/~computerhope, a blog, or a social networking site.